ginmanzzz/MIT-6.s081-2021/README.md

+# XV6 Operating System Kernel

+This is my solution of MIT 6.S081 OS lab 2021.
+It has fundamental features of
+OS kernel, consisting of some labs.
+In every lab, you need to add some new
+modern OS features into xv6, like adding some special system calls,
+implementing Copy-On-Write(COW) fork, and so on.

+**Followings are the original README of xv6:**
 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern RISC-V multiprocessor using ANSI C.